Click on

 I am afraid I have no

-idea what these chains were used in if you can help please
+idea what these chains were used in.
+If you can help please

 contact me.